 Prioritised medicines may include those already in the market as well as investigational candidates.
 The status of negotiations on priority products will be updated on a quarterly basis in line with MPP’s Transparency Policy.

-Current target products and formulations:
+Current target products:

 - Cabotegravir long-acting injectable